isaachess/paypal-ec/Readme.md

 > cred

     type: Object
-    desc: the credential requred to make an API call.
+    desc: the credential required to make an API call.

 > opts